Molcas/OpenMolcas/doc/source/users.guide/programs/gateway.rst

               the radius defining the maximum length of a bond follows on the next line.
 The latter is used as a threshold when printing out angles and dihedral angles.
-The length can be followed by "Bohr" or "Angstrom" which indicates the unit in which the length was specified, the default is "Bohr".
+The length can be followed by "bohr" or "angstrom" which indicates the unit in which the length was specified, the default is "bohr".
               The default values are 15 and 3.0 au.

 :kword:`ISOTopes`